INCORPORATED

 Make sure the company carries professional indemnity and public liability insurance for their termite control services and inspection reports.

 Be present during the termite inspection.
-Study the general presentation of the inspector, such as, was the inspector in company uniform, with proper identification?
-Did he/she arrive in a tidy motor vehicle and use quality equipment, including a moisture meter?
-Was a thorough inspection carried out?
-Were you presented with informative documentation regarding the inspection findings and treatment proposals?
-Did he/she adequately explain the alternatives so you are confident he/she knew his/her subject matter?
-Were there any other aspects that may indicate professionalism or otherwise?
+Study the general presentation of the inspector - was the inspector in company uniform - proper identification - did he/she arrive in a tidy motor vehicle - use quality equipment - including a moisture meter - was a thorough inspection carried out - were you presented with informative documentation regarding the inspection findings and treatment proposals - did he/she adequately explain the alternatives so you are confident he/she knew his/her subject matter? - any other aspects to indicate professionalism or otherwise?
 Make notes and comparisons.

 Enquire as to the qualifications and experience of the termite inspector.
-Does he/she have a current pest controller license (and not just a trainee permit).
-You should cite his/her State Government issued pest controller license, noting name, number and expiry date.
+Does he/she have a current pest control license (not a trainee permit).
+You should cite his/her State Government issued pest control license, noting name, number and expiry date.

 Enquire as to whether the company uses employees or sub-contractors.
 Be wary of companies with sub-contractors as problems often occur in the market place where sub-contractors are obliged to pay for the supply of chemical and other costs but do not assume responsibility if the service proves to be inadequate at a later date.